Nextomics/nextsv/README.md

 Since we found some compatible issues between different versions of SGE, we did not use a parallel computing library.
 Instead, we use job submission commands provided by the user.
 While submitting jobs to the cluster, NextSV will copy `job_submission_command` before the shell script.
 For example, if `job_submission_command=[qsub -V -cwd -S /bin/bash -l h_vmem=4G -pe smp 12]` is specified, and the shell script is `align.0.sh`, NextSV will submit the job by executing `qsub -V -cwd -S /bin/bash -l h_vmem=4G -pe smp 12 align.0.sh`.
 Therefore, as long as your job submission command is in the format of "job_submit_program + parameters + path/to/shell", you may still use NextSV to submit jobs to the cluster.

+__Can I run nextsv.py from a head node on my cluster?__

+It depends on the running mode of nextsv.
+If the running mode is "sge", nextsv.py will submit jobs to the cluster thus itself is lightweight and can be run from a head node.
+If the running mode is "multiprocessing", nextsv.py will run the jobs on the current node thus it can be very heavy.
+In this case, you should run nextsv.py on a compute node.

 ## Contact